 How Can You Prevent EAB?

 Consult with your local tree experts to determine whether your tree is healthy enough for EAB pesticides and prevention.
 Some of the most effective treatments are injected into the tree each year for continuous protection.
 Treatments are only recommended if you currently live within 15 miles of a known EAB infestation, so not every homeowner will need it.
+Schedule a free estimate for Plant Health Care Services from Splintered Forest.
+We can spray to prevent further tree damage in the following seasons.

 Contact Splintered Forest